By Ground Up Strength

 The shoulder joint itself is known as the glenohumeral joint.
 It is a multi-axial ball and socket enarthrodial joint.
 This joint is the articulation between the glenoid fossa of the scapula and the head of the humerus.
 This is the area that most people think of as the shoulder joint.
 The humerus is, however, one bone of the shoulder.

 No complete movement of the glenohumeral joint can occur without accompanying movement of the shoulder girdle.
-The shoulder girdle involves two bones, the scapula and the clavicle and these bones tend to move as a unit.
-There is no bony link of the scapula to the rest of the skeleton.
+The shoulder girdle is formed from the back by the scapula and from the front by the clavicle bones, and these bones tend to move as a unit.
+Unlike the pelvic girdle, however, the shoulder girdle is not complete.
+There is no bony link of the scapula to the rest of the skeleton and the scapula do not meet with each other.
 Since the humerus is articulated with the scapula there is therefore no bony link of the humerus to the axial skeleton.

 The shoulder girdle (or pectoral girdle) is made up of three joints.
 The sternoclavicular (SC), acromioclavicular joint (AC), and the scapulothoracic joint.
 Sometimes movements of the shoulder girdle are confused with movements of the shoulder joint so the terminology can be confusing.
 See the table below to differentiate the movments terms between the shoulder joint and the shoulder girdle.

-1. The sternoclavicular (SC) is a multiaxial arthrodial joint.
+1. The sternoclavicular (SC) is a multiaxial arthrodial, gliding, or plane joint.
 As its name implies this is the articulation of the clavicle and sternum.

-2. The aromioclavicular joint (AC) is also an arthrodial joint and is the articulation of the clavicle with the acromium process of the scapula.
+2. The acromioclavicular joint (AC) is also a gliding joint and is the articulation of the clavicle with the acromion process of the scapula.
 This is the "top" of the shoulder and is the area that most people think of as the shoulder proper, as opposed to the shoulder joint.

 3. The scapulothoracic joint is not really a true synovial joint.
 This is simply the scapula's relationship with the thorax.
 The scapula has no ligamentous support and it is only supported by its muscles.
 It has no independant movement but its movement occurs as a result of motion at the SC and AC joints.
 It may not be proper to think of the scapulothoracic as a joint but thinking of it this way, as part of the three joints of the shoulder girdle, helps us remember the primary importance of the scapula and its muscles in all movement of the shoulder.